-When a friend or family member reaches out to ask me about traveling they’re usually looking for two things, tips on what to do and tips on how to get there cheap.
+When a friend or family member reaches out to ask me about traveling they’re usually looking for two things, tips on what to do and tips on how to get there on the cheap.

 1. Be flexible

 The time you visit a given destination has a massive effect on how much it costs to fly.
 For example, if you’re looking to fly home for Christmas this is not the article for you.
 Airlines like any other business have peak seasons, usually centered around holidays, and school vacation time.
-But on a deeper level different days of the week and times of day can have an effect on ticket prices.
-Look for “Red eye” flights, and Tuesday and Thursday flights.
-Everyone is willing to take a 3 day weekend but for a little sleep deprivation you might be able to catch a Thursday red eye for $100 less than a Friday early Morning.
-Additionally middle isle seats, and rear seats are cheaper.
+But on a deeper level, different days of the week and times of day can have an effect on ticket prices.
+Look for “Redeye” flights, and Tuesday and Thursday flights.
+Everyone is willing to take a 3 day weekend but for a little sleep deprivation, you might be able to catch a Thursday red-eye for $100 less than a Friday early Morning.
+Additionally, middle aisle seats and rear seats are cheaper.

 2. Discount airlines